 With the arrival imminent of the day of St. Patrick (SPD), I’ve been re-tweeting my March 19, 2016 blogpost.
-It argues corned beef has ample Irish roots, certainly throughout the 1800s, and is not a faux-national dish of Ireland via a boost from American cultural influences including its foodways.
+It argues corned beef has ample Irish roots, certainly throughout the 1800s, and is not a faux-national dish via American cultural influences and foodways.

-This is something worth putting forth in a time when you can read countless media stories on both sides of the Atlantic that recommend corned beef and cabbage for SPD but often with a hint of exasperation, if not apology that the dish isn’t really Irish.
+This is something worth putting forth in a time when you can read countless media stories on both sides of the Atlantic that recommend corned beef and cabbage for SPD but often with a hint of exasperation, as if the dish really isn’t Irish.

 Just yesterday, I discovered a salutary 2011 academic study entitled Irish Corned Beef: a Culinary History.
 It was published by the Dublin Institute of Technology (DIT) and was co-authored by Dr. Mairtin Mac Con Iomaire of the DIT and Padraic Og Gallagher.
 You can read it here.

-I was pleased to discover that the authors do not accept the “simplistic” explanation I had also found wanting, that the connection of corned beef to the Irish really results from Irish immigrant contact with Jewish corned brisket in New York, in particular.
+I was pleased to discover that the authors do not accept the “simplistic” explanation I had also found wanting, that the corned beef and Irish association really results from Irish immigrant contact with Jewish corned brisket in New York, in particular.

 The authors point out that corned beef (under various names) has a long history in Ireland.
-Initially, this was as a largely aristocratic or festive dish, independent of the British.
-Later, the association expanded under British auspices, often to supply corned beef for HM ships and Empire needs (Cork city is important in this history).
+Initially, it was a largely aristocratic or festive dish, independent of the British.
+Later, the association expanded under British auspices, often to supply corned beef to HM ships or for Empire needs.
+Cork city is important in this history.

-Finally, the dish manifested as part of the Irish cooking repertoire simpliciter.
-My 2016 post examines the matter essentially from this last aspect, limited to the 1800s.
+Finally, the dish became part of Irish cooking as such.
+My 2016 post examines things essentially from the last phase, limited to the 1800s.

-The authors point out that to be sure corned beef and cabbage had (as many foods do in any country) a regional footprint in Ireland, as well as an irregular family pattern.
+The authors point out that to be sure corned beef and cabbage had (as many foods do in any country) a regional footprint, following too an irregular family pattern.

-Based on their investigations including personal testimonies, some families never ate the dish.
-Some ate it along with bacon as well, or for the main holidays.
+Based on their investigations including personal testimonies, some families never ate it.
+Some did, or alternatively bacon, for the main holidays.
 The authors suggest that later in the 20th century corned beef declined in popularity while bacon enjoyed an uptick.
-They consider that the relative cost of these meats is the main factor in this regard.
-Conversely, the comparatively favourable price of beef in the U.S. encouraged a greater consumption there among those of Irish background, hence the long association between Irish-Americans and corned beef.
+They suggest that the relative cost of these meats was the main factor in this regard.
+Conversely, the comparatively favourable price of beef in the U.S. encouraged a greater consumption of that among Irish incomers, hence the enduring association between Irish-Americans and corned beef.

-But as I argued in my 2016 article, this does not mean corned beef and cabbage is a post-Irish emigration culinary development.
+But as I argue in my 2016 article, this does not mean corned beef and cabbage is a post-Irish emigration development.
 I read the 2011 study as making the same point.

-I had found the three sources reviewed in my 2016 post in literally a few minutes, bearing in mind I used just Google Books and only the full-view component.
-I’m sure there are other references in popular literature of the 1800s and earlier to the enjoyment of corned beef in different parts of Ireland among different classes and ethnicities.
+I had found the three sources, reviewed in my 2016 post, literally within few minutes, and I used just Google Books and only the full-view component.
+I’m sure there are other references in popular literature of the 1800s, and earlier, attesting to the enjoyment of corned beef in different parts of Ireland and among different classes and ethnicities.